Fees and Charges (2026)

 Article 18

-(Elections and mandates of Governing Bodies)
+(Elections and terms of the Governing Bodies)

-CHAPTER IV – CIMARA Coordination
+CHAPTER IV – On CIMARA Coordination

 Article 19